 What comes to mind when you think of camping?
 It can be cold and wet at the best of times and with the potential for your sleeping bag becoming creepy crawly infested by morning, it’s not surprising many people would prefer a night between four proper walls.
-But what if you could mix the adventure of camping with the luxuries of a hotel?
+But what if you could mix the adventure of camping with the luxuries of a hotel and go glamping?

 In the heart of the scenic Suffolk countryside, the luxury glamping site at Ivy Grange Farm, near Halesworth, allows guests to do just this.
 The four quaint yurts on site, as well as the new Shepherd’s Hut, are each their own perfect hideaway.

 When staying at Ivy Grange Farm, I chose to spend my night under canvas in Yellowhammer.
 Named after the bird that frequents flies among the farm’s hedgerows and large enough to accommodate a family of five – or simply someone who both over packs and enjoys starfishing the whole night – this yurt is the perfect place to call home.

 A comfy bed, which I couldn’t wait to curl up in, was waiting for me, while twinkling fairy lights and a cosy wood-burner added to the ambience and up-cycled table and chairs, a dresser and wardrobe complimented the attractively mismatched décor.